-You might be growing a sustainable family business, and looking for a more tax-effective business structure.
-You may also be thinking of your long-term wealth generation, and considering a structure that allows you to protect your family assets for the future.
+You might be growing a sustainable family business and looking for a more tax-effective business structure.
+You may also be thinking of your long-term wealth generation and considering a structure that allows you to protect your family assets for the future.

 There’s a lot to consider when changing business structures.
-We created this guide to help you determine whether changing structures from sole trader to a trust is the right choice for your business.
+We created this guide to help you determine whether changing structures from a sole trader to a trust is the right choice for your business.

 At Liston Newton Advisory, we provide guidance and support for business owners looking to set up their business for long-term success.
 Get in touch with us to discuss your current situation.